 Bacalar is a four-hour drive from Cancun.
 There are ADO buses that regularly make the trip, but because it’s such a long drive, it’s recommended to drive on your own or go on a guided tour.

 It’s actually recommended to spend a few days in Bacalar since it’s kind of a long journey.
 However, if you’re short on time, you can turn this into a day trip, as well.
 Just make sure you leave early.

 Check out this 11-hour guided tour of Bacalar from Cancun.
 This tour includes round-trip transportation, grilled lunch, snacks, and beverages.
 It doesn’t include any additional activities, photo service, or alcoholic beverages.

 For more eco-tourism wonders, take a trip to Xel-Ha Park.
 Situated around an hour and a half south of Cancun, it’s a perfect mix of stunning, serene nature and a fun day out for everyone.
 It’s great for families or groups of friends alike.

 Xel-Ha Park is a good option for Cancun day trips if you’re an active person who can’t sit still.
 There’s a whole range of things to do at this eco-park.

 One of the most popular attractions at Xel-Ha is the Scenic Lighthouse.
-This 131-feet (almost 40 meters) landmark tower offers up 360-degree views across the landscape, and really allows you to take in the gleaming aqua waters and lush green jungle.
+This 131-foot (almost 40 meters) landmark tower offers 360-degree views across the landscape and really allows you to take in the gleaming aqua waters and lush green jungle.